antonig/batch/README.md

 # Exploring Windows batch scripts

-changeIP.cmd
+## changeIP.cmd

 Changes the IP of the ethernet card from command line.
 Must be run as an admin.

-clipboard.cmd
+## clipboard.cmd

 Hybrid batch (using mshta and javascript) that saves and retrieves text from clipboard

-Count_word_lines.bat
+## Count_word_lines.bat

 Counts words and lines from a plain text file

-Draw_ball.bat
+## Draw_ball.bat

 Draws an ASCII art ball in the console.
 Uses an integer square root by Aacini

-Julian.bat
+## Julian.bat

 Calculates a date 100 days from another by converting from and to julian days.

-make_m3u.cmd
+## make_m3u.cmd
-ensures there is a m3u playlist for each subfolder in music folder.
+ensures there is a m3u playlist for each subfolder in the music folder you put the script in.

-primes_TAOCP.cmd
+## primes_TAOCP.cmd

 Generates primes by keeping a priority list of multiples of previous primes in the environment.
 Not a regular sieve or a bruteforce algorithm.
+Uses environment as a hash table, crashes when environment is full.

-win_filesel.bat
+## win_filesel.bat

 Opening a windows file selector form to select a file using mshta.
 Seems to work everywhere if mshta is not banned.
 Can't pass windows title or filters to the window.

-string_fuctions.bat
+## string_fuctions.bat

-Some handy string manipulation
-Length, align left,align right, center
+Some handy string manipulation: Length, align left,align right, center